Your participation as a school class

 This approach via emotional competence invites the students into a dialogue in which everything may be expressed - between fear and hope, resistance and indifference - in order to experience space for and dealing with one's own and other positions, and to create a basis for self-empowered and responsible decision-making - the basis for broad participation and co-creation in a common social process.

-Once the project has started, the school classes work together with their teachers to create a work of art on the corresponding theme.
-There are no limits to creativity.
-From a painting to a sculpture, a poem to a dance performance - everything is possible!
+After the project starts, the participating students work together with their teachers to create a work of art on the current project theme.
+There are no limits to creativity: from paintings to sculptures, poems to dance performances – anything is possible!

 Focus on climate change

-Confirmation from TU Wien will be sent by mid-June 2024 at the latest.
-After confirmation from TU Wien, your participation is binding.
+TU Wien will confirm your participation by the end of September 2025 at the latest.
+Once TU Wien has confirmed your participation, your participation is binding.

 Please provide the following information when registering: